berkantay/grpc-basics/README.md

+# User management service

 ## Instructions

 Assuming you are on the project directory and Docker is installed.

 ### Docker

+For Apple M1 users :
+`sudo docker buildx build -t user-management-service:latest --platform=linux/arm64 . --load`
-First we build the container image for our microservice `DOCKER_BUILDKIT=0 docker build -t user-management-service .`.
-After docker building process is completed succesfully, `docker compose up` optionally `docker compose up -d` (if you want to run it as background daemon).
+For **amd64** we build the container image for our microservice `DOCKER_BUILDKIT=0 docker build -t user-management-service:latest .`.
+After docker building process is completed succesfully, `docker compose up` optionally (if you want to run it as background daemon).
+`docker compose up -d` .
 Then **user-management-service** should be ready to make CRUD operations on it.

 ### Local

+If `export MONGO_URL=<mongo_url:mongo_port>`set, program will use it.
+Otherwise `mongodb://127.0.0.1:27017` is the default url.
+Additionally :
+`export KAFKA_URL=<kafka_url>:<kafka_port>`
-If `export MONGO_URL=<mongo_url:mongo_port>`set, program will use it otherwise `mongodb://127.0.0.1:27017` is the default url.
-To build application locally first make sure that mongo instance is running on the system.
+To run the application locally first make sure that mongo instance is running on the system.
 Use `go build cmd/main.go -o user-management-service`.
 Finally application is ready to be used with `./user-management-service`.

 ### Why Hexagonal Architecture?